 Treatment for periodontal disease varies depending on the severity and the stage.
 The early stage, known as gingivitis, is reversible with a thorough cleaning of the teeth and gums and improved home oral hygiene.
 Patients will relax in the dental chair as the hygienist removes and plaque and tartar that contribute to the condition and bring the smile back to health.
 Patients are educated on how to care for their teeth to maintain oral health.
 If the condition has reached the later stages, the need for treatment is increased.
 The infection needs to be controlled, and this can be done with the application of antibiotics or a prescription oral medication.
 Additionally, the dentist may perform a procedure known as scaling and root planing, which cleans both the visible portions of the tooth (the crowns) and the roots during a more invasive procedure.
 However, once this has been done, the condition can be controlled effectively with our team of professionals.
 Patients who have been diagnosed with periodontal disease and are currently undergoing the process of treatment will need to see the dentist on a more regular basis, typically every three months instead of every six, until the condition has been controlled.
 While periodontal disease is a condition in which a cure is not available, it can be improved and maintained with the help of a dental professional.

 Learn more about periodontal disease diagnosis, treatment, and prevention

-The team at Mouth Carolina Dentistry in Charleston, SC provides many treatment options for patients in and around the area and welcomes patients to the practice for comprehensive dental care.
+The team at Mouth Carolina Dentistry, PA in Charleston, SC provides many treatment options for patients in and around the area and welcomes patients to the practice for comprehensive dental care.
 Dr. Andrew Greenberg’s practice is in Suite 302 at 3 Gamecock Avenue and can be reached to schedule an appointment by calling (843)751 4262.
-New patients are welcome to book a visit with our team.
+New patients are welcome to request a visit with our team.